MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 Logs—such as AV, EDR, and virtual private network (VPN)—are an indicator of suspected compromise.
 Follow-up questions may include:

-- Are logs being aggregated in a Security Information and Event Management (SIEM) solution—such as Microsoft Azure Sentinel, Splunk, ArcSight, and others—and current?
+- Are logs being aggregated in a Security Information and Event Management (SIEM) solution—such as [Microsoft Azure Sentinel](https://azure.microsoft.com/services/azure-sentinel/), Splunk, ArcSight, and others—and current?
 What is the retention period of this data?
  - Are there any suspected compromised systems that are experiencing unusual activity?
  - Are there any suspected compromised accounts that appear to be actively used by the adversary?
  - Is there any evidence of active command and controls (C2s) in EDR, firewall, VPN, web proxy, and other logs?

 As part of assessing the current situation, DART may require an Active Directory Domain Services (AD DS) domain controller that was not compromised, a recent backup of a domain controller, or a recent domain controller taken offline for maintenance or upgrades.
-DART also asks whether multifactor authentication (MFA) was required for everyone in the company and if Microsoft Azure Active Directory (Azure AD) was used.
+DART also asks whether [multifactor authentication (MFA)](https://www.microsoft.com/security/business/identity-access-management/mfa-multi-factor-authentication/) was required for everyone in the company and if [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) was used.

 ### Step 2.
 Identify the LOB apps that are unavailable due to the incident